troessner/articles/lessons-learned-from-some-of-the-best-ruby-codebases-part-x.markdown

 <!--
 ---
 layout: post
-title: Lessons learned from some of the best ruby codebases out there (part 3)
+title: Lessons learned from some of the best Ruby codebases out there (part 3)
 date: TODO
 comments: true
 categories: ruby
 keywords: ruby, gems, mutant
-description: Lessons learned from some of the best ruby codebases out there (part 3)
+description: Lessons learned from some of the best Ruby codebases out there (part 3)
 author: Timo Rößner
 ---
 -->

-## Lessons learned from some of the best ruby codebases out there (part 3)
+## Lessons learned from some of the best Ruby codebases out there (part 3)

 Welcome to the third part of the series (you can find the first part [here](https://tech.blacklane.com/2016/04/23/lessons-learned-from-some-of-the-best-ruby-codebases-part-1/) and the second part [TODO]).